For administrators and editors

 When you create a new discussion, you will see the options to post as a discussion prompt or as a question.
 When designing a course, you'll want to use the discussion prompt option.

-Discussion prompts are shared among all cohort (if you use multiple cohorts), but personal questions can only be seen by members of that particular cohorts.
+Discussion prompts are shared among all cohorts (if you use multiple cohorts), but personal questions can only be seen by members of that particular cohorts.
 These can be used by teachers and moderators who want to personally communicate with the class.

 Edit or delete